niklasf/python-chess/docs/pgn.rst

     .. py:attribute:: headers

-        A :class:`collections.OrderedDict` class of game headers.
+        A :class:`collections.OrderedDict` of game headers.
 By default, the following 7 headers are provided:

         >>> import chess.pgn